FactSet Research Systems (NYSE:FDS) Issues FY 2021 Earnings Guidance

-FactSet Research Systems (NYSE:FDS) last released its quarterly earnings data on Monday, June 28th.
-The business services provider reported $2.72 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.75 by ($0.03).
-FactSet Research Systems had a return on equity of 48.42% and a net margin of 25.24%.
-The business had revenue of $399.60 million for the quarter, compared to analysts’ expectations of $397.72 million.
-During the same quarter in the prior year, the firm earned $2.86 earnings per share.
-FactSet Research Systems’s quarterly revenue was up 6.8% compared to the same quarter last year.
-On average, equities analysts anticipate that FactSet Research Systems will post 11.11 earnings per share for the current year.
+A number of brokerages have recently issued reports on FDS.
+Deutsche Bank Aktiengesellschaft upped their price target on FactSet Research Systems from $315.00 to $330.00 and gave the company a hold rating in a report on Wednesday, June 30th.
+Bank of America increased their target price on FactSet Research Systems from $295.00 to $310.00 and gave the company an underperform rating in a report on Wednesday, June 30th.
+Morgan Stanley increased their target price on FactSet Research Systems from $261.00 to $273.00 and gave the company an underweight rating in a report on Wednesday, June 30th.
+The Goldman Sachs Group lowered their target price on FactSet Research Systems from $276.00 to $274.00 and set a sell rating on the stock in a report on Wednesday, June 30th.
+Finally, Stifel Nicolaus increased their target price on FactSet Research Systems from $322.00 to $337.00 and gave the company a hold rating in a report on Tuesday, June 29th.
+Five analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
+FactSet Research Systems currently has an average rating of Sell and an average target price of $306.29.

-Several research firms have recently weighed in on FDS.
-UBS Group lifted their price target on shares of FactSet Research Systems from $295.00 to $310.00 and gave the company an underperform rating in a research note on Wednesday.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of FactSet Research Systems from $315.00 to $330.00 and gave the stock a hold rating in a research report on Wednesday.
-The Goldman Sachs Group cut their price target on shares of FactSet Research Systems from $276.00 to $274.00 and set a sell rating on the stock in a report on Wednesday.
-Bank of America increased their price target on shares of FactSet Research Systems from $295.00 to $310.00 and gave the stock an underperform rating in a research report on Wednesday.
-Finally, Stifel Nicolaus lifted their price target on FactSet Research Systems from $322.00 to $337.00 and gave the company a hold rating in a report on Tuesday.
-Five equities research analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
-FactSet Research Systems has a consensus rating of Sell and an average price target of $306.29.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, June 17th.
+Investors of record on Monday, May 31st were given a dividend of $0.82 per share.
+The ex-dividend date was Thursday, May 27th.
+This represents a $3.28 annualized dividend and a dividend yield of 0.97%.
+This is a boost from FactSet Research Systems’s previous quarterly dividend of $0.77.
+FactSet Research Systems’s dividend payout ratio (DPR) is currently 30.17%.

-In other FactSet Research Systems news, CEO Frederick Philip Snow sold 2,500 shares of the company’s stock in a transaction dated Tuesday, June 1st.
-The shares were sold at an average price of $334.90, for a total value of $837,250.00.
-Following the completion of the transaction, the chief executive officer now owns 6,397 shares in the company, valued at $2,142,355.30.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In related news, CEO Frederick Philip Snow sold 2,500 shares of the stock in a transaction dated Tuesday, June 1st.
+The stock was sold at an average price of $334.90, for a total transaction of $837,250.00.
+Following the completion of the sale, the chief executive officer now owns 6,397 shares in the company, valued at $2,142,355.30.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
 Company insiders own 0.74% of the company’s stock.

 FactSet Research Systems Inc provides integrated financial information and analytical applications to the investment and corporate communities in the Americas, EMEA, and the Asia Pacific.
 The company delivers insight and information through the workflow solutions of research, analytics and trading, content and technology solutions, and wealth.